tvpian/Auto-Platoon/README.md

 ## Setup

-- Create a python virtual environment to install the dependencies for the project.
+- Create a Python virtual environment to install the dependencies for the project.
     ```
     python3 -m venv <path_to_virtual_env>
     source <path_to_virtual_env>/bin/activate